Toflar/psr6-symfony-http-cache-store/README.md

   **Type**: `int`
   **Default**: `500`

-* **cache_tags_header**: The HTTP header name used to check for tags
+* **cache_tags_header**: The HTTP header name that's used to check for tags.

   **Type**: `string`
   **Default**: `Cache-Tags`

 ### Caching `BinaryFileResponse` instances

 This cache implementation allows to cache `BinaryFileResponse` instances but the files are not actually copied to the cache directory.
 It will just try to fetch the original file and if that does not exist anymore, the store returns `null`, causing HttpCache to deal with it as a cache miss and continue normally.
 It is ideal for use cases such as caching `/favicon.ico` requests where you would like to prevent the application from being started and thus deliver the response from HttpCache.

 ### Cache tagging